FUSE: A Flow-based Mapping Between Shapes: Background

+Given 3D shapes $\mathcal{S}_1=\{x_{i}\}_{i=1}^{n_1}$ and $\mathcal{S}_2=\{y_{j}\}_{j=1}^{n_2}$ with a common semantic, a point-to-point correspondence $T_{12}$ maps each point $x_i$ to its corresponding point $y_j$.
+Shape matching is the task of estimating such correspondence.
 In the non-rigid scenario, estimating correspondences directly from 3D coordindates is challenging; thus, most methods describe the shapes via pointwise \emph{features}, characterizing their semantics and geometry~\cite{sun2009concise,shot,Dutt_2024_CVPR}.
 For each point $x_i \in \mathcal{S}_1$, we compute a vector of features $f_i\in \mathbb{R}^{d}$ that we can then store as a row in the \emph{embedding matrix} $E_1\in \mathbb{R}^{n_1\times d}$ (same goes for $\mathcal{S}_2$).
 Ideally, one can solve for the correspondence directly by leveraging the similarity between these encodings~\cite{aubry2011wave}.
 In practice, more complex pipelines are required to align the features and retrieve the correspondence from their relations~\cite{ovsjanikov2012functional}.

-\paragraph{Flow Matching.} Flow Matching (FM)~\cite{lipman2022flow, lipman2024flow} is a framework for learning continuous-time probability paths $(p_t)_{t \in [0,1]}$ that transport a known source distribution $p_0$ (\eg, a Gaussian) to an unknown target $p_1$ (\eg, data samples).
-This is achieved by learning a \emph{velocity field} $u_t(x)$ describing the instantaneous dynamics of the path, parameterized by a neural network.
+\paragraph{Flow Matching.} Flow Matching (FM)~\cite{lipman2022flow, lipman2024flow} is a framework for learning continuous in time probability paths $(p_t)_{t \in [0,1]}$ that transport a known source distribution $p_0$ (\eg, a Gaussian) to an unknown target $p_1$ (\eg, data samples).
+This is achieved by learning a \emph{velocity field} $u_t^\theta(x)$ describing the instantaneous dynamics of the path, parameterized by a neural network $\theta$.
 For each $x \in \mathbb{R}^d$, the velocity field induces a flow $\psi_t(x)$ as the solution of the ODE $\frac{d}{dt}\psi_t(x) = u_t(\psi_t(x))$ with initial condition $\psi_0(x) = x$.
 Crucially, the flow $\psi_t$ is invertible and diffeomorphic: starting from any point sampled from $p_1$, i.e., $x \sim p_1$, integrating the ODE backward yields a point $\psi^{-1}_0(x) \sim p_0$.
 The bidirectionality enables transport between distributions in both directions.
-Since $u_t$ is generally intractable,~\citet{lipman2022flow,lipman2024flow} proposed Conditional Flow Matching (CFM), replacing $u_t$ with a tractable conditional velocity field $u_t(x_t \mid x_1)$, while preserving the same gradients:
+Since $u_t$ is generally intractable,~\cite{lipman2022flow,lipman2024flow} proposed Conditional Flow Matching (CFM), replacing $u_t$ with a tractable conditional velocity field $u_t(x_t \mid x_1)$, while preserving the same gradients: